-A group of 80 Product design students won praise from the global design community after participating in a worldwide ‘Design-athon’ challenge to create healthy communities within the workplace.
+A group of 80 BA/BSc Product Design students won praise from the global design community after participating in a worldwide ‘Design-athon’ challenge to create healthy communities within the workplace.

 Over two-weeks, the students were tasked with coming up with ideas to help people make positive changes to their health and wellness in the workplace, including identifying skills and tools needed to communicate positive changes through networks of colleagues, family and friends.